C2-GaMe: Classification of Cluster Galaxy Membership with Machine Learning: Introduction

+The phase space structure of the halos consists of kinematically distinct populations of infalling and orbiting galaxies \citep{Aung2021}.
+However, the spatial distinction to include all orbiting galaxies extends much further than the traditional radii definition as the backsplash galaxies exist beyond virial radii \citep{Balogh2000,Mamon2004,Gill2005,ludlow2009,wang2009}, and the galaxies inside the cluster radii can also be on their first infall.
 Observationally, these two populations are mixed along with interlopers, which are in front or behind the halo of interest but appear closer because of the projection and blend into the cluster we want to study \citep[e.g.,][]{vdb04,biviano06}.
-Latest dynamical mass estimation techniques develop different methods for removing interlopers by treating individual clusters separately \citep{Wojtak07} or from a stacked sample of samples \citep{Rozo2015}, but these have been shown to be insufficient as they cannot remove all interlopers while retaining all the member galaxies \citep{Farahi2016}.
-These interlopers significantly bias the dynamical mass estimate by 10-15$\%$ \citep{Wojtak18}.
-Thus, we propose to use a machine learning algorithm to classify different types of galaxies that are mixed in the projected phase space, which will allow us to probe the cosmological constraint with increased accuracy.
+Any contaminating interlopers can significantly bias the dynamical mass estimate by 10-15$\%$ \citep{Wojtak18}.
+Several methods for removing interlopers by treating individual clusters separately \citep{Wojtak07} or from a stacked sample of samples \citep{rozo2015} exist in the literature.
+These methods cannot remove all interlopers while retaining all the member galaxies, but can recover dynamical mass in good agreement with other probes with correct treatment of interlopers and galaxy velocity bias \citep{Farahi16, farahi2018xxl}.

+In addition, measuring the radial distributions of the orbiting galaxies allows us to infer the edge radius, which includes all orbiting galaxies.
+The edge radius can be a standard ruler for measuring Hubble constant \citep{wagoner2021}.
+A proxy for mass accretion rate similar to the splashback radius \citep{Diemer2014, more_etal2015, Aung2021} as mass accretion rate can predict secondary halo properties such as concentration \citep{Wechsler2002,ludlow2013}, star formation history \citep{Diemer2013,Wetzel2015}, and non-thermal pressure \citep{Shi2014,Green2020}.